- Country Info

 There is no single organization that is universally regarded as the official accrediting body for TEFL certifications.

 However, reputable accrediting bodies, language institutes, ministries of education and recognized bodies within the field require that accredited TEFL certifications meet certain standards.

-In essence, the world of English teaching agrees to these standards, which are recognized by leading accrediting bodies and and thousands of language schools worldwide for professional-level TEFL Certification:
+In essence, the world of English teaching agrees to the below standards, which are recognized by leading accrediting bodies and thousands of language schools worldwide for professional-level TEFL Certification:

-2) At least 6 hours of live practice teaching and observation involving actual ESL students (these hours are not peer to peer teaching - role-playing is not a substitute);
+- At least 6 hours of live practice teaching and observation involving actual ESL students (these hours are not peer-to-peer teaching and role-playing is not a substitute);

-3) Externally validated by a reputable examination body (usually a university or a recognized examinations board) and/or accredited by a national accrediting body such as Ofqual in England (or Department or Ministry of Education in other countries).
+- Externally validated by a reputable examination body (usually a university or a recognized examinations board) and/or accredited by a national accrediting body such as Ofqual in England (or Department or Ministry of Education in other countries);

-4) Course instructors hold at least a Master's Degree, Dip TEFL or Dip TESOL (British course level), or DELTA.
-The background should be in TESOL, Linguistics, Education with ESL emphasis or an equivalent amount of training; experience with at least 8 years teaching in and international context is also accepted.
+- The course instructors hold at least a Master's Degree, in TEFL or in TESOL (British course level), or a DELTA.
+The background of the instructors should be in TESOL, Linguistics, and Education with ESL emphasis or an equivalent amount of training.
+Experience with at least 8 years of teaching in an international context is also accepted.

 Meeting the standards listed above should be one of your top criteria when selecting a TEFL certification to professionally teach English abroad.

 NOTE: There are many TEFL courses that do not meet these standards.